hifarer/vueditor/readme.md

   </template>
 ```

-To get and set content you need to aquire the Vueditor component, you can use `$children[index]` or `ref` to do that.
+To get and set content you need to acquire the Vueditor component, you can use `$children[index]` or `ref` to do that.
 ```javascript
   let parent = new Vue({
       el: '#editor1'